caseykneale/VIMKillerRecharged/README.md

 ### The Hopeful Power of RECHARGED

-We considered a word cloud to get the point across but because we need a technical audience to understand the benefits of the new release a bullet point list will have to suffice.
+We considered a word cloud to get the point across but because we need a technical audience to understand the benefits of the new release so a bulletpoint list will have to suffice.
 We need word of mouth about our newest solution to "cross the chasm" and go "viral".

  - Written in memory safe Rust with very few unsafe dependencies so that we can offer blazingly fast unoptimized performance.
  - We have introduced code words.
 You do not need to say "HELP ME EXIT VIM" to exit VIM.
 No. Infact the default but configurable code-word is "The octopus has escaped".
 Your colleagues will never know something out of the ordinary has occurred after saying that.
 No red button.
 No USB port consumed.
 Just you and your computer microphone.
  - The tool uses open source Generative AI models made by a company operating in the defense sector (fact check that? we actually aren't sure).
 This tool allows you to use the best of VIM offensive technology to most of the time use your voice to exit VIM. *We are not responsible for hallucinations.
 Thats probably considered a feature not a bug when it comes to mission critical applications.*
  - No additional hard-ware required! *If your default computer microphone is a stereo microphone with a 44,100 Hz sampling rate and you are running linux on a big enough computer this might work for you out of the box.*
- - Open source code base that allows for third party inspection and review that this tool will not likely infected your computer by installating VI(M).
+ - Open source code base that allows for third party inspection and review so that this tool will not likely infect your computer by installating VI(M).
  - Complete customization.
 Just go in and change the code yourself!
 There's definitely bugs, but again we had to release this as soon as possible.

 ### What do you mean it "hallucinates"?